zenml-io/blog.zenml.io/_posts/2022-05-24-zenml-mlops-framework.md

 ![MLOps Zen](../assets/posts/zenml-framework/mlops-zen.png)

-The machine learning ecosystem is still in a state of rapid evolution and being locked into a rigid platform is not advisable if you want to stay ahead of the curve.
+The machine learning ecosystem is still in a state of rapid evolution and you probably don't want to be locked into a rigid platform if you want to stay ahead of the curve.
 Revolutionary machine learning tools and techniques are continuously emerging and evolving, and the need for a flexible and easily extensible MLOps framework is indisputable.